 - to explore their friendships and consider how they interact and communicate with others;

 - to build emotional resiliency in the classroom and playground;

 Following the eight-week programme the teacher will then facilitate Heads Up Kids’ circle time sessions for the remainder of the academic year in order to consolidate this learning.

 Talking Mental Health (Anna Freud)

-In January 2018 we led sessions with the children in KS2 entitled ‘Talking Mental Health’.
+In January 2018 we first led sessions with the children in KS2 entitled ‘Talking Mental Health’.
 These were based on materials created by the Anna Freud National Centre for Children and Families.
 The aims of the session were to know:

 - what language we can use to talk about mental health and wellbeing;

 - who are our trusted adults are and how to ask them for help and support;